daaaaande/auto_find_circ/README.md

 ## or start find_circ_auto.pl with first_readline second_inline samplename as input vars
-  - here you will have to start matrixmaker.pl with the final outfile separately fore every sample group you want to look at
+  - here you will have to start matrixmaker.pl with the final outfile separately for every sample group you want to look at

-## or start auto_automaker.pl with inputfile1 inputfile2 and samplename table, separated by \t
+## or start auto_automaker.pl with inputfile1 inputfile2 samplename groupname table, separated by \t
 head infiles_for_auto_automaker.pl:
 lineonefile linetwofile samplename1 group1
 lineonefile2  linetwofile2  samplename2 group1
-the group will lead to auto_automaker making a directory named after the group where all the resulting .csv files will be copied into.
+the group will lead to auto_automaker making a directory named after the group where all the resulting .csv files will be copied into, catted into one big .csv file and then run matrixmaker.pl with this as an input

 - keep in mind that all mentioned files need to be in the current wdir to be able to work as expected
-- directories of mapping files for all scripts need to be changed for each environment*
+- directories of mapping files for all scripts need to be changed for each environment